architects/brief-node/test/example/docs/pages/visualization.md

 ---
 type: page
-title: Visualization Example
+title: View Example
 ---

-# Visualizations
+# Views

-Visualizations can be used by writing a YAML block which includes the visualization key.
+Views can be used by writing a YAML block which includes the view key.
 This will be a path that we require from the briefcase's view path.

-Visualizations are, for example:
+Views are, for example:

 ```javascript
 // data is the yaml from your block